meysamdevops/Shearing/README.md

 # Shearing

 The Shearing project is a fun project.
-I'm trying to send and receive files automatically between server and clint like mount file.
+I'm trying to send and receive files automatically between server and client like mount file.